-- 1. Unlock and open the rear door enough to set the prop in place. - 2.
-Using the reach pole slightly raise up and pull out the body prop. - 3.
-Lower the door so it just touches the prop.
-If the door is powered in to the prop there will be a popping sound of the prop break away feature.
+- 1. Unlock and open the rear door enough to set the props in place. - Using the reach pole slightly raise up and pull out both body props.
+Both props must always be used. - 3.
+Lower the door so it just touches both props.
+If the door is powered in to the props there will be a popping sound of the prop break away feature.
 If this happens immediately stop closing the rear door.
 Refer to the maintenance section for how to service. - 4.
 Verify the prop is properly seated in to the socket as shown.
 If not raise the door enough for the prop to clear and lower again.